microsoft/pyright/README.md

 ## `.vscode/settings.json`

-remove any settings starting with `python.analysis`, as they can interfere with the vscode extension and cause it to behave differently to the CLI. these settings can be specified using the `tool.pyright` section in `pyroject.toml` instead (see below)
+remove any settings starting with `python.analysis`, as they can interfere with the vscode extension and cause it to behave differently to the CLI. these settings can be specified using the `tool.basedpyright` (or `tool.pyright`) section in `pyroject.toml` instead (see below)

 ## `pyproject.toml`